The Beginning of the Club

 1968 saw things going a lot better and the board decided to spruce things up a bit.
 A beautiful new dining room was added with lots of windows facing the lake.
 The downstairs was left unfinished but there was room for expansion.
 This room is now the Lake Kegonsa Room.
 A new pro shop was added, and the locker rooms enlarged.
 One hundred fifty trees were planted, and the fairway watering system was completed.

-In the late 1980s Donn Wheeler, a board member started a discussion with Oscar and Shirley Linnerud about adding an additional nine holes.
-It took a few years to work out the details but an offer to purchase was signed on September 8, 1993 for 92 acres of land east of Country Club Road.
+In the late 1980’s Donn Wheeler, a board member, started a discussion with Oscar and Shirley Linnerud about adding an additional nine holes.
+It took a few years to work out the details but an offer to purchase was signed on September 8, 1993, for ninety-two acres of land east of Country Club Road.
 The back nine was dedicated in July of 1995.

 Times were good, the membership growing, bills were paid, and things could not be better, then….
 August 18, 2005, a tornado hit the Stoughton area.
 The dining room roof ended up on the floor, the Lake Kegonsa Room was destroyed, $20,000 in tree and green damage occurred.
 Another disaster, but not so bad this time as the board had very good insurance.
 It was an inconvenience for a few months as the club house became much like it was in 1954.
 Soon everything in the building was better than before.

 1974 saw the beginning of a half century commitment to Stoughton Country Club by golf professional Steve Hlavacek.
 Over the years Steve has worn multiple hats in addition to golf pro including course superintendent, general manager, and instructor.
 He has helped to oversee many of the initiatives that have contributed to the growth of the club.
 Through the years he has mentored young golfers to further their game and helped others pursue their interest in other aspects of the golf business.
 Steve has also opened the doors of Stoughton Country Club to support area communities and their fundraising activities.